 But what about cats?
-Obviously, their minds aren’t preoccupied with serial killers or the political beliefs of our colleague’s grandmother.
+Their minds aren’t preoccupied with serial killers or the political beliefs of our colleague’s grandmother.
 They also do not plan their future and probably aren’t wondering how the universe began.

-As it happens with hunters—not only people from your local hunters’ club but cats as well—they’re often thinking about hunting.
+As it happens with hunters—they often think about hunting.
 Modern pet cats also indulge in other activities, like playing, knocking glasses off tables, and boxing with the family dog.
-Cats likely think and dream about these and other activities.
+Cats likely think and dream about these and other events.

 Besides differences in thinking, cats’ perception of the world around them is quite different from ours, and this also is a reason why we can’t project our experience onto them.

 Most cats, of course, are not blind.
 They have very low acuity (relatively compared to us), but this is compensated by improved contrast differentiation and night vision.
 But that’s only part of it.
-Their poorer vision is also compensated by strong sense of smell, which means that their dreams may be more olfactory than visual.
+Their more reduced vision is also compensated by a strong sense of smell, which means that their dreams may be more olfactory than visual.